FAForever/downlords-faf-client/readme.md

 1. Clone the project with git
 1. Import the project into IntelliJ as "Gradle Project"
 1. Make sure you have the IntelliJ [Lombok plugin](https://plugins.jetbrains.com/idea/plugin/6317-lombok-plugin) installed
+1. Make sure you have `Enable annotation processing` enabled in the settings
 1. For some reasons, IntelliJ deletes launch configurations after import.
 Please revert such deleted files first (Version Control (Alt+F9) -> Local Changes)